-The 955 local oscillator is on the left, it is inductively coupled to the mixer circuitry by proximity inside the stout casting.
+The 955 local oscillator is on the left, it is proximity coupled to the mixer circuitry inside the stout casting.
 The mixer on the right is a 955 with its grid and plate tied together, thus forming a non-linear diode.
 The IF frequency is 30 mc; the LO being 30 mc above the received signal frequency with this tuner.
 The specified IF bandwith is 2 mc.
 The LO and mixer tuning capacitors are tied together through a gear/cam follower system.

 Below: Imagine the engineering that went into just the shape of that roller cam follower.
 Fine tuning the LO frequency to the antenna circuit involved a set of 9 screws accessible from the front panel.
 These made fine adjustments to the LO tuning capacitor rotational position cam.

 “Real radios have Motors – and Springs!”

 The APR-1’s were made by Galvin (which became Motorola).
 They were very capable superhet receivers for radio and radar signals.
 The TN-17 has a motorized frequency tuning mechanism with selectable “start and stop” scan settings.
 Which I am sure the “Spook” operators appreciated!
 It works great and is fun to watch.

 The main chassis is in good condition however the “HET” (HETerodyne – BFO) function is non operative right now.
 This set includes all the original allen wrenches, special tuning tools and some spare fuses.
 Note the tube clamps.